playcanvas/web-components/README.md

 ### pc-scene

 The `pc-scene` tag is used to define the scene.
-It is a direct child of `pc-app`.
+It must be a direct child of `pc-app`.

 | Attribute | Description |
 | --- | --- |